kontena/kontena/docs/core-concepts/technology.md

 ## MongoDB

-> MongoDB is an open-source, document database designed for ease of development and scaling.
+> MongoDB is an open-source document database designed for ease of development and scaling.

-MongoDB is used as a persistent storage in the master daemon.
+Kontena uses MongoDB to provide persistent storage for the Master daemon.
 We chose to use MongoDB because of its flexibility, tooling and relatively simple scaling.

 ## cAdvisor

-> cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.
+> cAdvisor (Container Advisor) is a container monitoring tool.

+cAdvisor provides container users with an understanding of the resource usage and performance characteristics of their running containers.